cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 We could have used `Json.encodePrettily(products`), but to make the JavaScript code simpler, we just return the set of articles and not an object containing `ID => Article` entries.

-With this in place, we should be able to retrieve the set of bottle from our HTML page.
+With this in place, we should be able to retrieve the set of articles from our HTML page.
 Let’s try it:

 ```
 mvn compile vertx:run